 Plans of action

-If an e-liquid retailer markets its goods under a brand name, what can be done?
+If a company selling e-liquids markets its goods under a brand name, what can be done?

 Without a trademark registration, it is not possible for the brand owner to claim trademark infringement on the basis that the goods are identical or confusingly similar.
 Therefore, any infringement claim would need to be based on reputation, unfair advantage or detriment under s10(3) of the Trade Marks Act 1994: